KintCark/SDFX-Termux-Android/README.md

 # SDFX-Termux-Android
-Yeah I found an better Compfy ui Ui that's More Like Automatic1111 u can use it on android cpu mode it's easy to install
+Yeah I found an better Compfy ui Ui that's More Like Automatic1111 u can use it on android cpu mode it's easy to install/ this is currently WIP the SDFX UI Doesn't work if u can get it to work please let me know....